Discover the Best Hidden Gems in Malta

 Hagar Qim and Mnajdra Surroundings

 The Hagar Qim and Mnajdra Temples draw a lot of tourists, but many people don’t wander further.
-The surroundings of the area are amazing.
+The surrounding area of these temples is a true hidden gem in Malta.

 I suggest you walk from Hagar Qim to Tal-Hamrija Coastal Tower.
 The path leading to the tower is marked.
 The Tal-Hamrija Coastal Tower is a former defensive tower with a well-preserved exterior.
 Unfortunately, it is not open to the public.